isaisebastian/face-recognition-web-app/README.md

 ### **Resources:**

 - [Nodemon](https://www.npmjs.com/package/nodemon) - automatically restarting the node application when file changes in the directory are detected.
-- [Bcrypt-NodeJS](https://www.npmjs.com/package/bcrypt-nodejs) - used to have a secure and real login form, encrypted passwords for users. \
+- [Bcrypt-NodeJS](https://www.npmjs.com/package/bcrypt-nodejs) - used to have a secure and real login form, encrypted passwords for users. (deprecated, use [Bcrypt](https://www.npmjs.com/package/bcrypt) instead) \
 [Postman APIs Platform](https://www.postman.com/) has been used for tests, I assume it can be used any other tool directly in the browser from your browser web store (e.g. REST Ape - Advanced API Testing Client - Chrome Web Store).
-- 🆕 [Knex.js](https://knexjs.org/) - query builder for postgreSQL.
+- [Knex.js](https://knexjs.org/) - query builder for postgreSQL.

 (⚡️) Hosting powered by [Firebase](https://firebase.google.com/) 🔜